 When it comes to learning Bash, you should choose a process that fits the way you learn.
 Some developers prefer to immerse themselves in information about a topic before trying it out themselves, while others like to learn just enough to get started.

-Here are some “big-picture” guidelines to follow as you learn Bash:
+Here are some “big-picture” guidelines to follow to better understand how to learn Bash:

-- Write scripts.
 Try writing your own scripts.
 If you are on Windows, it’s a great idea to follow a tutorial like this one from Traversy Media about how to install and use Git Bash and get started writing scripts.
-If you have a Unix-like operating system, check out this tutorial from BlondieBytes.
+If you have a Unix-like operating system, check out this tutorial from BlondieBytes .

-- Get involved in the community.
 There are online forums where other Bash users ask and answer questions.
 As a developer, you will likely use many online resources, including online communities, to help you find solutions to technical problems.
-StackOverflow is one of these communities; check out their Bash questions page. ‘
+StackOverflow is one of these communities; check out their Bash questions page.

 The Best Bash Courses